Locum Tenens

 Being introduced to a new place, staff, and system

 On the orientation provided at a locums assignment, Dr. Kusnezov says, “From a systems standpoint, you might think that being familiar with the computer system and the layout of the hospital is important straight off the bat, but you really don’t need to know much going in.
 This is on-the-job training.
-Whether you’ve used Epic, Cerner, or some other obscure EMR system, you will pick it up quickly your first day.”
+Whether you’ve used Epic, Oracle, or some other obscure EMR system, you will pick it up quickly your first day.”

 Vascular surgeon Dr. Peter Moy says physicians need to be self-directed walking into a locums assignment.
 In his experience, the introductory “crash course on the EMR isn’t enough to make you feel comfortable with charting,” he warns.
 “Be prepared to be frustrated and struggle with it.”
 The usual formal tour is generally brief so “you forget everything since it’s a blur.
 Be prepared to be self-directed to introduce yourself again to the key areas of hospital that you need to know.”